16-11-01 -- Summary Of Essay Eleven Part One: The Mysterious "Totality" -- WTF Is It?

 [UO = Unity of Opposites; DL = Dialectical Logic; FL = Formal Logic.]

-Even worse still, as noted earlier: objects and processes like these cannot be ruled out by anyone wielding the terminally obscure notions DL supplies its adepts.
-Because of that, DM-theorists openly admit the existence of countless billion contradictions and other assorted 'impossibilities', right throughout the entire universe (the existence of which cannot be verified by empirical means, either).
+Even worse still, as noted earlier: objects and processes like these can't be ruled out by anyone appealing to the terminally obscure notions DL supplies its unfortunate adepts.
+Because of that, DM-theorists openly admit the existence of countless billion contradictions and other assorted 'impossibilities', right throughout the entire universe -- the existence of which can't be verified by empirical means, either.
 [On that, see below.]

-Indeed, DM-theorists already acknowledge the actual existence of contradictory objects, processes and assorted 'impossibilities' prior to all (or even most) of the evidence having been collected (and, in many cases, in abeyance of any evidence at all!), since those who agree with Lenin and Hegel insist that everything and every process is, or 'contains' UO.
+Indeed, DM-theorists already acknowledge the actual existence of contradictory objects, processes and assorted 'impossibilities' prior to all (or even most) of the evidence having been collected (and, in many cases, in abeyance of any evidence at all!), since those who agree with Lenin and Hegel insist that every object and process is, or 'contains', a UO.

 [The reason for the 'scare' quotes around "contains" is explained in Essay Eight Part One.]

 If so, for all that even dialecticians know, the "Totality" could contain countless as-yet-undiscovered absurdities.
-And this is all the more so since DM-theorists themselves already confuse contradictions with absurdities, alongside a host of other oddities, to boot.
+And this is all the more so since DM-theorists themselves already confuse contradictions with absurdities, alongside a host of other oddities, too.

 This means that DM-theorists cannot consistently exclude any of the contradictory and unlikely entities listed earlier solely on the basis of their assumed 'contradictory' nature(s).
 Theorists who postulate the existence of contradictions everywhere, but who suddenly become arbitrarily fastidious just when it suits them, shouldn't expect to be taken seriously.

-But, what could be more contradictory than a "Totality" that admits among its denizens things that not only do not exist (like the past), but also those that cannot exist (like DM-abstractions, since if they exist, they must be concrete)?
+But, what could be more contradictory than a "Totality" that admits among its denizens things that not only do not exist (like the past), but also those that can't exist (such as DM-abstractions, since if they exist, they must be concrete)?

-Unfortunately, once this metaphysical roller-coaster starts moving it takes something a little more substantial than DL to stop it.
+Unfortunately, once this metaphysical roller-coaster start to move it takes something a little more substantial than DL to stop it.

-If DM isn't to be imposed on the world, but read from it -- as its supporters constantly intone -- then, as it now turns out, DM-theorists cannot consistently stipulate what their "Totality" does or does not contain ahead of an empirical investigation to that end.23a
+If DM isn't to be imposed on the world, but read from it -- as its supporters constantly intone -- then, as it now turns out, DM-theorists cannot consistently stipulate what their "Totality" does or doesn't contain ahead of an empirical investigation to that end.

 Others might be able to do this, but they can't.